Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

-If you prefer to jump straight to the best affordable Swiss models, feel free to do that.
+If you prefer to skip the overview of the brands and jump straight to the best affordable Swiss models, feel free to do that.

 Notable collections: T-Touch, Visodate, Couturier, Chemin Des Tourelles, Seastar 1000, Supersport Chrono

-Throughout the nearly 160-year history, Tissot has produced high-quality watches for various tastes, ranging from professional diver’s watches and solar sports pieces to elegant dress wristwear.
+Throughout the nearly 160-year history, Tissot has produced high-quality watches for various tastes, ranging from dive and sports watches to elegant dress wristwear.
 The solid materials you’ll find from Tissot watches include heat- and scratch-resistant stainless steel, ultra-light and antimagnetic titanium, and scratch-resistant sapphire crystal.

-Watch movements are Swiss made, including a unique Powermatic 80 mechanism – an automatic movement with an 80-hour power reserve.
-Classic Swiss quartz timekeeping is available in cheaper-end timepieces.
+Watch movements are Swiss-made, including the unique Powermatic 80 mechanism – an automatic movement with an 80-hour power reserve.
+Classic Swiss quartz timekeeping is available in several collections.

 The most notable collections include tactile solar Tissot T-Touch, classic Tissot Visodate, Tissot Couturier, and Tissot Chemin Des Tourelles, and sporty Seastar 1000 and Supersport Chrono.

-If you wish to know more about the brand, visit our comprehensive overview of the Tissot brand.
+If you wish to know more about the brand, visit our comprehensive guide to Tissot watches.

 Notable collections: Khaki Aviation, Khaki Field, Khaki Navy, Ventura, Jazzmaster

-Another well-known entry in this list of affordable Swiss watch brands is Hamilton.
+Another well-known entry on this list is Hamilton.
 Though the company started as an American brand, enjoying celebrity status in the USA, it was acquired by the Swiss at the beginning of the 1970s.
 It was eventually merged with the Swatch Group in 1984.

 Another value-adding factor is the celebrity status Hamilton has acquired over time.
-For instance, Hamilton Ventura was a favorite of Elvis Presley, while specially designed Hamilton watches featured in the blockbuster movies of Interstellar and The Martian.
+For instance, Hamilton Ventura was a favorite of Elvis Presley, whereas specially designed Hamilton watches featured in the blockbuster movies of Interstellar (2014), The Martian (2015), and Tenet (2020).

 Victorinox Swiss Army